TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 ⚙️ toggle sound [MySound] reverse mode [on v] ::#666666
 ```

-Toggling this operator on will make the inputted ound play in reverse.
+Toggling this operator on will make the inputted sound play in reverse.
 Toggling it off will return it back to normal.

 ```scratch
 ⚙️ toggle sound [MySound] looping [on v] ::#666666